Skip to main content

 Old Ursuline Convent

-The oldest building in the Mississippi River Valley, the Old Ursuline Convent also once functioned as a school for girls, a hospital, and an orphanage.
-Its rich collection of devotional art and artifacts makes it a treasure of New Orleans’s Catholic community, while ghost hunters routinely investigate the site for reports of paranormal activity.
+The oldest building in the Mississippi River Valley, the Old Ursuline Convent in New Orleans’ French Quarter also once functioned as a school for girls, a hospital, and an orphanage.
+Today, it houses a museum, whose rich collection of devotional art and artifacts makes it a treasure of the city’s Catholic community.
+Ghost hunters also routinely investigate the historic site for reports of paranormal activity.

 Today, the convent is preserved as a museum and open to the public for self-guided tours.
 A meticulously landscaped garden greets visitors to the French Colonial mansion, which houses original features like a handcrafted cypress staircase, religious paintings, and the archdiocese archives.
 An ornate chapel adorned with frescoes and stained glass provides space for worship and prayer.